aedenj/cad-system-design/README.md

 * New York City’s 911 system fields on average [approximately 33,000 emergency calls](downloads/pdf/psac2_feis/002_executive_summary.pdf), or a total of more than 12 million emergency calls per year.
 * NYC’s 911 system is the nation’s largest emergency communications system, receiving around [9 million calls each year.](https://www.nyc.gov/content/oti/pages/press-releases/next-gen-911-on-target-2024-completion)

-Using the aggregate number above we get ~1500 calls / hr, rounded up.
-The hour rate is potentially more useful here because calls for service can be open over a long period of time and thus the capabilities of the cad system will be in use.
 Peak traffic for a CAD system will include incident creation, unit updates, GPS/AVL events, query volume and user/unit sessions for real time updates.
+Given the total mentioned above let's attempt to estimate the usage of the system.
+(A more complete document would do a little more research on actual figures)

 <table border="1">
   <thead>